Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/calli-c2d7.md

 The next big thing to do was to celebrate the Hot Pink One's gender reveal party, as she had been invited by Shiori a few hours ago.

-Family drama between HPO, Tam Gandr, and Ina (see: [Ina-IRyS: Turning To Another](#edge:ina-irys) and [Ina-Kronii: Netorare](#edge:kronii-ina)) unfolds in front of the Lorekeeper.
+Family drama between HPO, Tam Gandr, and Ina (see [Ina-IRyS: Turning To Another](#edge:ina-irys) and [Ina-Kronii: Netorare](#edge:kronii-ina)) unfolds in front of the Lorekeeper.
 It feels so much like a telenovela, the therapist couldn't help but watch the show. [_She even brought out popcorn._](https://www.youtube.com/live/WG748SwXQVo?t=11440)

 [Murder is always an option.](#embed:https://www.youtube.com/live/WG748SwXQVo?t=11842)